i-akb25/solar-system/README.md

 ## Contributions:

 Contributions to this project are welcome!
 If you're passionate about space, astronomy, or web development, feel free to fork this repository, make enhancements, and submit pull requests.
-Whether it's refining the visual fidelity, adding more celestial bodies, or improving the educational aspects, your contributions can help make SolarView even more captivating. 🛰️👩‍🚀
+Whether it's refining the visual fidelity, adding more celestial bodies, or improving the educational aspects, your contributions can help make SolarSystem even more captivating. 🛰️👩‍🚀

 ## Credits: